jayesh-raipure/profile-nft-chaincode/README.md

 ```
 ## Start Client application
 ---
 Start the client app to communitate with backend using front-end app.
-Navigate to react-app-main
+Navigate to profile-nft-client
 ```sh
 cd react-app-main
 npm install